open-neuromorphic/open-neuromorphic.github.io/content/page/team/index.md

 After working as a chip designer in the industry for over a decade, he decided to pursue a Ph.D. in Bio-Inspired Wide Band Circuits and Systems for Edge Neuromorphic Computing.
 His research interests lie at the intersection of analog/mixed-signal IC design, Neuroscience, and Robotics.

 He believes that Neuromorphic Engineering has its own merits and a coordinated effort from the community on device, circuits, and algorithm levels are needed to push the envelope.

+{{ figure src="catherine-schuman.jpg" caption="Catherine Schuman" width=500px }}

+Catherine (Katie) Schuman is an Assistant Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee (UT).
+She received her Ph.D. in Computer Science from UT in 2015, where she completed her dissertation on the use of evolutionary algorithms to train spiking neural networks for neuromorphic systems.
+Katie previously served as a research scientist at Oak Ridge National Laboratory, where her research focused on algorithms and applications of neuromorphic systems.
+Katie co-leads the TENNLab Neuromorphic Computing Research Group at UT.
+She has over 100 publications as well as seven patents in the field of neuromorphic computing.
+She received the Department of Energy Early Career Award in 2019.